 It's Time to Check Your Google Analytics Blog Data

-At the end of every month, I'll log into my Analytics dashboard to check to see how my blog is growing.
+At the end of every month, I'll log into my Google Analytics dashboard to check to see how my blog is growing.
 If you're trying to build a business, it's important to know if your blog is growing in the right direction.

 You don't want to waste time on those activities that aren't helping you grow.
 By checking your blog Analytics you'll know what's working and what isn't.